Kyo1y/Baton/README.md

 This Telegram bot allows users to transfer playlists between **Spotify** and **YouTube Music** using **Firebase** for authentication and data storage.

+Search @TransferMusic_bot on Telegram to try it out!

 ---

 ## 📌 Features